 5. What else do you want us to know?

-The questions listed above give you some examples of multiple-choice questions you can ask patients to gather feedback, and even some suggestions of places to include open-ended questions related to those topics.
-But it can be beneficial to end your survey with an opportunity for patients to give you their thoughts on topics you didn’t cover.
-While open-ended questions like this won’t give you quantitative data you can analyze, it can provide beneficial information and may help you choose relevant survey questions in the future.
+The questions listed above give you some examples of multiple-choice questions you can ask patients to gather feedback and even some suggestions of places to include open-ended questions related to those topics.
+However it can be beneficial to end your survey with an opportunity for patients to give you their thoughts on topics you didn’t cover.
+Including follow-up questions here can help gather more detailed information.
+While open-ended questions like this won’t give you quantitative data you can analyze, it can provide beneficial information and may help you choose the right questions in the future.

 5 Additional patient experience survey questions to ask: